Traditional Wallpaper vs Removable Wallpaper

 So if it’s easy to remove, why aren’t traditional wallpapers called removable?
 That’s a good question.
 It’s largely a matter of both intention and reputation.
 While traditional non-woven wallpaper can be removed, often pretty easily in one piece, it’s not created with the intention of being removed.
 It’s made to withstand high-traffic areas as well as indoor elements of heat and cold.
 As long as you want the wallpaper to stay up, it will stay up.

 However, though newer non-woven products can be removed quite easily, the reputation of traditional wallpaper removal is a dark mark it still carries.
-Moreover, once removed, it can’t be reused as the paper would likely sustain some damage during removal.
+Hopefully, that reputation will soon change.
+Once removed, however, it can’t be reused as the paper would likely sustain some damage during removal.
 So when it comes off the wall, it goes in the trash.
 This brings us to another positive aspect of traditional paper.
 Traditional non-woven wallpaper was made to be much more environmentally friendly than old vinyl wallpaper which required chemicals that polluted the air.
 No chemicals are required for the creation of traditional non-woven wallpaper.

 Installation: traditional wallpaper vs. removable wallpaper

-Since we have established that both papers in our modern age have removable qualities, one area where we can really separate the two is in their installation.
-This may seem a little nuanced, but it is a factor which may sway you one way or the other.
+Since we have established that both papers in our modern age have removable qualities, one area where there is a lot daylight is in their installation.
 As we mentioned before, traditional wallpaper will require paste and a roller brush to apply the paste to the wall.
-Removable wallpaper won’t require any of those tools.
-You just peel off the backing and apply the wallpaper.
-This results in a less messy experience.
+Removable wallpaper won’t require any of those tools which results in a less messy experience.
 Both types of wallpaper will require you to cut the paper to fit your wall, use a level to draw a plumb line so you wallpaper is straight and a pencil for marking.

-There is one criticism of removable wallpaper that is worth considering.
-It isn’t nearly as durable as traditional wallpaper.
+Removable wallpaper is not nearly as durable as traditional non-woven wallpaper.
 The peel & stick paper can peel, seemingly on its own and you will have to stick it back on the wall.
-The adhesion is not quite as strong as paste, but that should be expected considering its purpose, which is easy removal.
-It is more susceptible to heat, cold and humidity, which makes it not ideal for humid bathrooms or hot laundry rooms.
-It may be a common issue that you’ll walk into a room and find the corner of your removable wallpaper hanging down, but it’s a cinch to fix by smoothing the paper back in its proper position.
-If you’re that annoyed at having to fix hanging wallpaper, perhaps the paste-the-wall wallpaper is the better choice.
-For more on Removable Wallpaper, check our blog all about it.
+The adhesion is nowhere near as strong as paste.
+It is more susceptible to heat, cold and humidity, which makes it unworkable for humid bathrooms or hot laundry rooms.
+It may be a common issue that you’ll walk into a room and find the corner of your removable wallpaper hanging down or the entire panel on the floor.
+Its adhesive quality is affected by everything from the paint on your wall to direct sunlight, which makes its performance different for every environment.
+Traditional non-woven wallpaper just works, every time.